philipszdavido/loopback-app-on-google-cloud-app-engine/README.md

 #### Note

-All requests must be suffixed with  **loopback-app.appspot.com/api/**
+All requests must be prefixed with  **loopback-app.appspot.com/api/**

 ## Albums